sarajuliefrajtova/english-for-designer/07-year-in-review/index.md

 Considering that option 1 also encompasses a period when school is not in session, it represents a significantly broader timeframe.
 Consequently, I have chosen this “option”

 ## In the School I've learned:
-- The field of study we choose doesn't solely dictate our future.
-Like many other aspects of our lives, our chosen field of study encompasses more than just the knowledge and skills we acquire.
-It becomes an integral part of our life journey, influencing us in ways that extend far beyond what we perceive.
+- The field of study you choose doesn't solely dictate your future.
+Like many other aspects of your lives, your chosen field of study encompasses more than just the knowledge and skills we acquire.
+It becomes an integral part of your life journey, influencing us in ways that extend far beyond what we perceive.
-- Striving for perfection isn't necessary in everything we do.
-Instead, we aim to do our best, based on how we feel and what we're capable of at the time.
+- Striving for perfection isn't necessary in everything you do.
+Instead, you aim to do our best, based on how we feel and what you're capable of at the time.
-- Prioritizing perfection in all work we do at the expense of sleep is a method that ultimately undermines a significant portion of our health.
+- Prioritizing perfection in all work you do at the expense of sleep is a method that ultimately undermines a significant portion of your health.
 - Time-management is an essential.
 - I never thought that English classes could be so enriching for my personal development.
 One of the realizations is that I'm not solely “Sara, a designer from Liberec.“ It's made me realize that the question “Who are we?“ can be perceived in ways different from our perception.
 - Honest communication is essential in all aspects of life.
-If we feel unwell, communicate it.
+If you feel unwell, communicate it.
 If we would like to approach something differently, communicate it etc.

 ## In the Professional Life I've Learned:
 - Don't underestimate the valuation of the work, devote a whole day to it.